AGNC Investment's Q3 2017 Income Statement And Earnings Preview - Part 2

-Author's Note: PART 2 of this article is a continuation from PART 1 which was discussed in a previous publication.
-Please see PART 1 of this article for a detailed projection of AGNC Investment Corp.'s (AGNC) income statement (technically speaking, the company's "consolidated statement of comprehensive income") for the third quarter of 2017 regarding the following accounts: 1) interest income; 2) interest expense; and 3) gain (loss) on sale of investment securities, net.
-PART 1 helps lead to a better understanding of the topics and analysis that will be discussed in PART 2.
-The link to PART 1's analysis is provided below:
+Author's Note: Part 2 of this article is a continuation from Part 1 which was discussed in a previous publication.
+Please see Part 1 of this article for a detailed projection of AGNC Investment Corp.'s (AGNC) income statement (technically speaking, the company's "consolidated statement of comprehensive income") for the third quarter of 2017 regarding the following accounts: 1) Interest income; 2) interest expense; and 3) gain (loss) on sale of investment securities, net.
+Part 1 helps lead to a better understanding of the topics and analysis that will be discussed in Part 2.
+The link to Part 1's analysis is provided below:

 AGNC Investment's Q3 2017 Income Statement And Earnings Preview - Part 1 (Including Current Recommendation)

-Focus of Article:
+Focus of Article

-The focus of PART 2 of this article is to provide a detailed projection of AGNC's consolidated statement of comprehensive income for the third quarter of 2017 regarding the following account (including several "sub-accounts"): 4) "gain (loss) on derivative instruments and other securities, net".
-PART 2 will also discuss AGNC's projected net income and earnings per share ("EPS") amounts.
+The focus of Part 2 of this article is to provide a detailed projection of AGNC's consolidated statement of comprehensive income for the third quarter of 2017 regarding the following account (including several "sub-accounts"): 4) "Gain (loss) on derivative instruments and other securities, net".
+Part 2 will also discuss AGNC's projected net income and earnings per share ("EPS") amounts.
 For readers who just want the summarized account projection, I would suggest to scroll down to the "Conclusions Drawn" section at the bottom of the article.

 By understanding the trends that occurred within AGNC's operations during the third quarter of 2017, one can apply this information to sector peers as well.
 As such, the discussion/analysis below is not solely applicable to AGNC but to the fixed-rate agency mortgage real estate investment trust (mREIT) sector as a whole.
 This includes, but is not limited to, the following fixed-rate agency mREIT peers: 1) Arlington Asset Investment Corp.
-(AI); 2) ARMOUR Residential REIT Inc. (ARR); 3) Cherry Hill Mortgage Investment Corp.
-(CHMI); 4) CYS Investments Inc. (CYS); 5) Annaly Capital Management Inc. (NLY); and 6) Orchid Island Capital Inc. (ORC).
+(AI); 2) ARMOUR Residential REIT, Inc. (ARR); 3) Cherry Hill Mortgage Investment Corp.
+(CHMI); 4) CYS Investments, Inc. (CYS); 5) Annaly Capital Management, Inc. (NLY); and 6) Orchid Island Capital, Inc. (ORC).
 Technically speaking, several years ago AI changed its "entity status" from a REIT to a C-Corp. per the Internal Revenue Code ("IRC").
 However, AI still maintained many "mREIT-like characteristics" including the type of investments held by the company, similar risk management strategies, and the amount of dividend distributions paid to shareholders.

 4) Gain (Loss) on Derivative Instruments and Other Securities, Net: